hombach/ioBroker.tibberlink/README.md

 [https://invite.tibber.com/2gwuign3.](https://invite.tibber.com/2gwuign3.)

+## Configuration
+1. Create a new instance of the adapter
+2. Fill in your Tibber API token
+3. Choose to also pull data from your Tibber Pulse  -  !!
+Only working if hardware is installed
+4. Save the settings

 ## Notes
 This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.
 For more details and for informations on how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
 Sentry reporting is used starting with js-controller 3.0.